7.4 Healthy lifestyles and healthy nutrition

 The National Core Curriculum

-The current National Core Curriculum (Nemzeti Alaptanterv) states that one main aim of the Science class is that students acquire the habits of the healthy lifestyle.
+The current National Core Curriculum (Nemzeti Alaptanterv) states that one main aim of the Science class is that students acquire the habits of a healthy lifestyle.
 More specifically, the student should know the basic principles and components of a healthy lifestyle and be aware of the activities necessary for the development of physical and mental health.
 Biology classes also emphasise that the student must apply knowledge about the human body in making healthy lifestyle choices.
 In addition, the student must be oriented and reflect on his/her own physical and mental health, see it as valuable and work for it on a daily basis.

 Sex education in formal education